Choose another writer in this calendar:

 'Theses on Communist Morality in the Sphere of Marital Relations',

 published in 1921.
-Lenin noted to Klara Zetkin, the German Communist
+Lenin noted to Clara Zetkin, the German Communist

 young people mad, quite mad."
-Despite of their political differences,
+(Russia Under the Bolshevik Regime by Richard Pipes, 2011, p.
+333) Despite of their political differences,

 Lenin laughed to a remark by Julius Martov, once his "splendid comrade"

 that there were only two Communists in Soviet Russia, Lenin and